kyeotic/raviger/docs/api/useLocationChange.md

 ## Basic

-The first parameter is a setter-function that is invoked with the new path whenever the url is changed.
+The first parameter is a setter-function that is invoked with the new *RavigerLocation* whenever the url is changed.
 It does not automatically cause a re-render of the parent component (see _re-rendering_ below).

 ```jsx
 import { useLocationChange } from 'raviger'